Jas M. Morgan

-Jas M. Morgan is an Indigenous Canadian writer, who won the Dayne Ogilvie Prize for emerging LGBTQ writers in 2019.
+Jas M. Morgan is a Cree, Saulteaux and Métis writer who won the Dayne Ogilvie Prize for emerging LGBTQ writers in 2019.

 Biography

 Morgan, of Cree, Saulteaux and Métis heritage, is a professor in the Department of English at Ryerson University.
 They are also a doctoral student in art history at McGill University, and Editor-at-Large on Indigenous art for Canadian Art magazine.

 Their first book, nîtisânak, was published in 2018, and was nominated for the Lambda Literary Award for Lesbian Memoir or Biography at the 31st Lambda Literary Awards, and for the Indigenous Voices Award for English-language literature.
 They were identified as a Canadian writer to watch by CBC Books in 2019.

 They previously worked as editor for mâmawi-âcimowak, an Indigenous art journal.
 Their writing has also appeared in GUTS, Malahat Review, Teen Vogue, Room, and other popular publications.
 In 2019 they served as one of the CBC Nonfiction Prize readers.
 Additionally, Morgan curated the 2019 Arts and Literary Magazines Summit.